Banno/jha-design/README.md

 `gulp profile` will use Stylestats to report on the generated stylesheet's size, number of selectors and other valuable metrics.

+`gulp test` will start a web server and run PhantomCSS to take screenshots of components on the page to test for regressions.

 ## Contributing